shuaibidshuaib/TraceRx/backend/tracerx-admin-v2/Readme.md

 **TraceRx Admin Portal V2** is a groundbreaking hackathon prototype that redefines pharmaceutical supply chain security in Africa.
 By integrating Hedera Hashgraph's distributed ledger technology (DLT), EVM-compatible smart contracts, and AI-driven analytics, this platform offers an immutable, scalable solution to combat counterfeit drugs.
 With a sleek, responsive interface featuring multi-step forms, interactive dashboards, and real-time visualizations, TraceRx V2 empowers regulators with tools for batch tracking, manufacturer verification, and predictive counterfeit detection.

 ## Mission
-To create a transparent, secure, and inclusive pharmaceutical ecosystem, reducing counterfeit prevalence by 30% within two years through blockchain immutability and AI insights.
+**"To build a transparent, secure, and inclusive pharmaceutical ecosystem, reducing the rate of counterfeit medicines by 30% within two years through Hedera’s immutable distributed ledger and AI-powered insights."**

-## ✨ Key Features
+##  Key Features

 ### Core Functionality
 - **Secure Batch Uploads**: Intuitive multi-step form with progress tracking, uploading drug batches to Hedera with HCS logging.